LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

    Explaining the ``.bind(this)`` syntax is beyond the scope of this book, but is crucial for ``this.sourceList.push(satellite)`` to work properly.

 3. View the app in your browser.
-You should see a table like the below.
+Your table should look similar to:

 .. figure:: figures/fetched-table-satellites.png
    :alt: Screen shot of browser showing http://localhost:4200 with a table of 9 satellites.